 I was in the closet up to that point.
 I moved away from my small eastern NC hometown three years before and was in the middle of my first real love affair in the big city of Greensboro.

 When I arrived at my parent’s home that Friday afternoon, I called my boyfriend to let him know I had made it.
 My mother was in the adjacent bathroom, putting on makeup before going to her evening Alcoholics Anonymous meeting and listening in on our conversation.

 When I hung up and walked past the bathroom, she stopped me.

-“I want to ask you a question,” she said, not looking away from the mirror as she continued her makeup application (she was quite the drama queen).
+“I want to ask you a question,” she said, not looking away from the mirror as she continued her makeup application.
 “And if you don’t want to answer, you don’t have to.”